Open Enrollment & Chapter 220

-Both the resident district and the nonresident district must approve the application.
+- Both the resident district and the nonresident district must approve the Open Enrollment application.

-There is no tuition cost to parents for their children's participation in open enrollment.
-Open enrollment students will be charged the same fees as resident students for books, etc.
+- There is no tuition cost to families for their children's participation in Open Enrollment.
+Open Enrollment students will be charged the same fees as resident students for books, etc.

-Parents are responsible for transporting their children to and from school, except if the student receives special education and the student's IEP requires transportation, the nonresident school district must provide the transportation.
-Low-income parents (parents of children who are eligible for free or reduced price lunches under the federal school lunch program) may apply to the Department of Public Instruction for reimbursement of transportation costs.
-Parents should apply for this reimbursement at the same time that they apply for open enrollment.
+- Parents/guardians are responsible for transporting their children to and from school, except that if the student receives special education and the student's IEP requires transportation, the nonresident school district must provide the transportation.
+Low-income families (of children who are eligible for free or reduced price lunches under the federal school lunch program) may apply to the Wisconsin Department of Public Instruction for reimbursement of transportation costs.
+Parents/guardians should apply for this reimbursement at the same time that they apply for Open Enrollment.

-Parents may request a particular school within a district, but it is up to the school board to assign students to schools depending upon where the seats are available.
+- Parents/guardians may request a particular school within a school district, but it is up to the school board to assign students to schools depending upon where the seats are available.

 The State of Wisconsin has discontinued the Chapter 220 Program.